mschermann/data_viz_reader/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.
+This is a collaborative reader project as part of the course MSIS 2629 Dashboard, Scorecards, and Data Visualization at Santa Clara University.

-You can find the preview of this example at https://bookdown.org/yihui/bookdown-demo/
+The project is based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).